John Smillie, Executive Director

 John is a graduate of Stanford University.
 He was an organizer and research coordinator for the Northern Plains Resource Council from 1979 to 1984, and served as campaign director for WORC from 1984 to 2015.
 During that time he has been a trainer for WORC’s Principles of Community Organizing sessions, writer and editor of many WORC publications, and lead staff for several regional and national campaigns on agricultural and natural resource issues.

-Kevin Williams, Director of Organizing and Campaigns
+Kevin Williams, Deputy Director

 Kevin is a graduate of the University of Idaho with a Master of Science Degree in Forest Resources.
 Kevin served previously as WORC’s Director of Organizing, responsible for coordinating a multi-faceted training program for members and staff, and delivering a wide range of capacity building assistance to WORC’s member groups.
 Kevin has worked in the WORC network as community organizer, staff director and field organizer since 1984.